What is a Parish Council?

 Parish councils were established in 1894 to take on the duties formally administered by churchwardens and overseers of the poor.
 They are the first tier of local government and deal with village community matters.
 A civil parish is an independent local authority for villages, smaller towns, and suburbs of urban areas.
 Councils are funded principally by an annual precept.
 The precept is collected through a council tax by the principal authority, i.e. Cheshire East Council and is paid to the Parish Council in two six-monthly installments.
 Parish councils are run by Councillors, who volunteer their time, and their work falls into three main categories:

 - Striving to improve the quality of life in the parish

 Parish councils have a wide range of powers given to them through legislation.
 They have tax-raising powers, known as the precept; they consider and comment on all planning applications concerning Disley & Newtown and make recommendations to the planning team at Cheshire East Council but do not have the power to approve or refuse them; they can have an input into village crime prevention; they can make bye-laws in specific areas; they can provide amenities and facilities such as community centres, parks, play areas, allotments and bus shelters.

 Who runs the Parish Council?

-Disley Parish Council is run by seven parish councillors from the village, elected every four years, who appoint a chairman as leader.
-They are non-political.
-The clerk, who receives remuneration, is responsible for the organisation of the council including dealing with correspondence, financial matters, and preparing the agenda for meetings.
+Disley Parish Council is run by seven parish councillors from the village, elected every four years, who appoint a chair as the leader.
+The Parish Clerk, who receives remuneration, is an employee if the Council and is non-political.
+The clerk is responsible for the organisation of the council including dealing with correspondence, financial matters, preparing the agenda for meetings and personnel.